 You’ve just purchased your Piggalle Follies or maybe you’ve already scuffed the soles.
-Either way at some point in your Louboutins life you’ll most likely consider the need for sole care.
+Either way at some point in your Louboutins life you’ll likely consider the need for sole protection.

 And of course theres also the option to wear your soles naked, let the natural red finish fade and worry about repainting / servicing your Louboutins at a later stage.

 But which Louboutin sole protector is the best option for keeping your shoes the way you bought them?

 What Do Christian Louboutin Recommend?

 The official Louboutin website simply states – “the red lacquer sole will wear off with use of the shoes” – they also emphasise the fact that wearing of the red soles is not a manufacturing fault or defect in the shoes.

 The website also provides some general advice on taking care of your Louboutin shoes without providing any specific advice on red sole preservation or sole protection options.